38 Clever Ways to Repurpose Old Kitchen Items

 Soup Spoon Handled Update to a Recipe Box

-Oversized glass canisters are great for pantry staples, but if you have an extra one, try this fairy garden idea.
+Oversized glass canisters are great for pantry staples, but if you have an extra one, try this fairy garden idea filled with beachy miniatures.
+Find more inspiring fairy garden ideas here.

 Glass Canister Fairy Garden